simonmichael/hledger/hledger-lib/doc/hledger_journal.5.m4.md

 (Ledger calls them historical prices.)
-For example, the prices published by a [stock exchange](https://en.wikipedia.org/wiki/Stock_exchange) or the [foreign exchange market](https://en.wikipedia.org/wiki/Foreign_exchange_market).
-Some commands ([balance](hledger.html#market-value), currently) can use this information to show the market value of things at a given date.
+For example, the prices published by a [stock exchange](https://en.wikipedia.org/wiki/Stock_exchange) or the [foreign exchange market](https://en.wikipedia.org/wiki/Foreign_exchange_market). hledger can use these prices to show the market value of things at a given date, see [market value](#market-value).

 To record market prices, use P directives in the main journal or in an [included](#including-other-files) file.
 Their format is: